seadclub/seadclub.online/content/docs/docs.md

 Here you can find [code-of-conduct.md](/docs/code-of-conduct) guidelines or rules that outline the expected behavior and principles for individuals participating in a particular community, organization, or project.
 It serves as a framework for fostering a positive, inclusive, and respectful environment where all members can collaborate and interact with one another.

+## 7. Versioning Conventions

+In our software development process, maintaining clear and consistent versioning is crucial for effective collaboration and understanding the evolution of our projects.
+The [versioning-conventions.md](/docs/versioning-conventions) document outlines the guidelines and rules that we follow for versioning our codebase.

 Feel free to reach out to the club administrators or open an issue if you have suggestions or improvements for any of the documents in this repository.